industrial-edge/iih-essentials-getting-started/docs/Installation.md

 ![data_service_assets](graphics/Data_Service_Assets.PNG)

-Using the **variables preview**, you can immediately check whether data is transmitted from the IE Databus:
+Using the **variables preview**, you can immediately check whether data is transmitted from the Databus:

 ![data_service_assets](graphics/Data_Service_Preview.PNG)